soDLA-publishment/soDLA/docs/register_configurations.md

 ## Register Configurations

 The register is configurated by csb bus, from software side. reference is the nvdla.org/hw/v1/hwarch.html.
 D_*** , means the register infomation is in the dual register group, S_*** means the register infomation is in the single register group.
+In most cases, register info will stay on dual register group.
+Other case, includes register info is always the same within a task, op_enable, pointer info, those info will stay on single register group.
 As a practice, the example would be used from the test case of dc_1x1x8_1x1x8x1_int_0

 ### SDP RDMA Group